ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 **Parameters:**

+- **options**: OPTIONAL
-- **options**: OPTIONAL.
-An object to change the default configuration of the model.
+  - Object: An object to change the default configuration of the model.
 The default and available options are:

   ```javascript
   {